 How Attorneys Collect Foreign Judgments Across State Lines: Debtors often move across state lines.
 A judgment in one state is virtually unenforceable if the debtor does not hold property there or is not working there.
 When a debtor or assets are discovered in another state, collection attorneys must take extra steps to enforce a foreign judgment in that state.
 The United States Constitution requires that states give “full faith and credit” to the laws and court judgments of other states.
 Most states have therefore enacted laws that provide the procedure for enforcing an out-of-state judgment.
 However, the process varies widely

-Fair Debt Collection Practices Act: The Fair Debt Collection Practices Act (FDCPA) regulates the collection practices of third-party debt collectors and law firms engaged in collections.
+Fair Debt Collection Practices Act (FDCPA): The Fair Debt Collection Practices Act (FDCPA) regulates the collection practices of third-party debt collectors and law firms engaged in collections.
 The FDCPA is found at 15 USC 1692 et seq.
 It was designed to protect consumers by eliminating abusive, deceptive, and unfair debt collection practices.
 It also protects reputable debt collectors and law firms from unfair competition.
 Below is a comprehensive outline of restrictions and requirements that debt collectors must follow to ensure FDCPA compliance.
 When Does the FDCPA Apply?
-The FDCPA applies only to the collection of debt incurred by a consumer primarily
+The FDCPA applies only to the collection of debt incurred by a consumer

 Louisiana Default Judgment Laws: It has been a year since Louisiana’s new default judgment laws went into effect on January 1, 2022.
 Practitioners and judges alike have now had enough time to adjust to the changes in the law.
 As a practitioner who takes default judgments every week, these changes were of particular interest to myself, my staff, and my clients.
 One of the first questions I received last January was: “[i]s it going to be harder to get a default judgment?”
 My short answer then was that it appeared it would be a give and take; that one step